 The Texas Family Code contains five Titles and 266 chapters.
 “Family law” means matters under the Family Code.
 The titles are:

 In Harris County, TX a total of 18 courts handle matters under the Texas Family Code.
 Each is numbered by the legislature when it’s established.
-The number has nothing to do with the floor the court is on or its importanc.
+The number has nothing to do with the floor the court is on or its importance.

 The ten Harris County courts that hear general family law matters not involving domestic violence, Attorney General child support, or juvenile justice are: